utily/tidily/README.md

-# template-library
+# tidily
-Template for NPM library.
+Library for formatting strings both during input and also for pure presentation.